 If you were to buy just 10,000 Hyatt points it would cost just $240 and you would net a total of 14,000 points (once the bonus points are factored in).

-At the opposite end of the buying range, if you were to buy the full allowance of 55,000 points it would set you back $1,320 and you would net 77,000 points.
+At the opposite end of the buying range, if you were to buy the full allowance of 55,000 points it would cost you $1,320 and you would net 77,000 points.

 Once again this equates to buying points at approximately 1.71 cents each.